Concept-skill Transferability-based Data Selection for Large Vision-Language Models: Limitations

 In our experiments, we observe that VL concept-skill compositions are shared across various VL tasks and identify VL concept-skill compositions that transfer well to others.
 However, after identifying these compositions and performing coreset selection, we finetune the target LVLMs by randomly selecting samples from the coreset.
 Recognizing the growing research attention on the importance of training order in LLM instruction tuning, we believe that considering the training order for LVLMs is crucial to enhance efficiency in visual instruction tuning.
 In future research, we aim to develop a curriculum learning algorithm that automatically determines the optimal training order based on the identified VL concept-skill compositions to further reduce the development cost of a new model.

 Additionally, we assess whether the data with similar concept-skill compositions are concentrated well on the clusters through human inspection.
-Therefore, further investigation should be conducted to quantitatively evaluate the clustering of data with similar concept-skill compositions.
-Quantitative measures are expected to enable more accurate identification of VL concept-skill compositions and their transferability.
+Therefore, further investigation should be conducted to quantitatively evaluate the clustering of data with similar concept-skill compositions, which may enable accurate identification of VL concept-skill compositions and accurate quantification of their transferability.